samsquire/ideas4/README.md

 Unfortunately it's not really possible to prempt a thread in user space.
 When a thread is executing it can only be prempted by the kernel scheduler.
 But we can do what Golang does, we can preempt Virtual threads by having a stack per process and multiplex between processes.

 In the asynchronous non cooperative premption proposal for Golang they suggested inserting code into the instruction stream to cause a scheduler trap.
+[See this design document on Scalable Go Scheduler Design Doc](https://docs.google.com/document/d/1TTj4T2JO42uD5ID9e89oa0sLKhJYD0Y_kqxDv3I3XMw)

 The problem with this is that you need to rewrite instructions to point to correct jump locations and branches.